TEALSK12/introduction-to-computer-science/culture_day_lesson_c.md

 #### Curriculum Competencies - Applied Design is a process

-If something doesn't work, don't be discouraged!
+Tip #1:  If something doesn't work, don't be discouraged!
 It's part of the learning and development process.
 In fact, even experienced programmers spend alot of time "debugging" (finding logic errors) in their design and code.
-This is when you can practice crictial thinking steps of breaking down the problem, isolating the problem, and analyzing the values of variables, step by step.
+It's detective work.
+This is when you can practice crictial thinking steps of breaking down the problem, isolating the error, analyzing the values of variables, step by step.
 It can be frustrating.
 But it's also really fun and rewarding, when something "works"!
 Savour those moments.
-Stay calm, and keep going on.
+Stay calm, and carry on.

-Another tip:  Don't be afraid to ask for help - from peers and teachers.
+Tip #2:  Don't be afraid to ask for help - from peers and teachers.
 In fact, professional developers frequently consult different focus groups online to ask questions, and share solutions.
 One popular developer community is Stack Overflow https://stackoverflow.com/

 ---

     * End of the course entry
        * If you were to give advice to a new student who will start the course, what would it be?
        * Was learning new skills easier, or harder than you thought?
 Explain.
        * What are your project or design interests?
        * Would kind of skills would you like to learn next?
        * What kind of future jobs might use these skills?
        * Other thoughts

  3. Share learning journey with peers
  At the end of the course, ask each students to share a few key points with the class.